wwylab/MuSE/README.md

 Detection of somatic point mutations is a key component of cancer genomics research, which has been rapidly developing since next-generation sequencing (NGS) technology revealed its potential for describing genetic alterations in cancer.
 We previously launched MuSE 1.0<sup>1</sup>, a statistical approach for mutation calling based on a Markov substitution model for molecular evolution.
 It has been used as a major contributing caller in a consensus calling strategy by the TCGA PanCanAtlas project<sup>2</sup> and the ICGC Pan-Cancer Analysis of Whole Genomes (PCAWG) initiative<sup>3</sup>.

-We have now released MuSE 2.0, which is powered by parallel computing by taking advantage of multi-core resources on a machine and an efficient way of memory allocation.
-MuSE 2.0 takes the same input files and outputs the same results as MuSE 1.0, but achieves a 40-50x speedup compared to MuSE 1.0.
-For example, MuSE 1.0 takes 2-4 hours to run on a pair tumor-normal WES data, and ∼40 hours for one pair of tumor-normal WGS data.
-On the other hand, MuSE 2.0 can complete running one pair of tumor-normal WES data in 5-7 minutes and one pair of tumor-normal WGS data in an hour, thus removing somatic mutation calling as a time-consuming obstacle for cancer genomic studies.
+We have now released MuSE 2.0 <sup>4</sup>, which is powered by a multi-threaded producer-consumer model and an efficient way of memory allocation.
+MuSE 2.0 speeds up 50 times than MuSE1.0 and 8-80 times than the other callers adopted in the Genomic Data Commons DNA-seq analysis pipeline, i.e., [MuTect2](https://gatk.broadinstitute.org/hc/en-us/articles/360037593851-Mutect2), [SomaticSniper](https://gmt.genome.wustl.edu/packages/somatic-sniper/) and [VarScan2](https://varscan.sourceforge.net/).
+MuSE 2.0 can reduce the computing time cost of a somatic mutation calling project from ∼40 hours to < 1 hour for WGS data, and from 2-4 hours to ~5 minutes for WES data, from each pair of tumor-normal samples.
+We also performed a benchmarking study, which suggests combining MuSE 2.0 and the recently accelerated [Strelka2](https://github.com/Illumina/strelka) can almost fully recover PCAWG consensus mutation calls (based on 4 popular callers), as well as recover a majority of the TCGA consensus mutation calls (based on 5 popular callers).
+Please find our preprint for more information at [https://www.biorxiv.org/content/10.1101/2023.07.04.547569v1](https://www.biorxiv.org/content/10.1101/2023.07.04.547569v1).

 ## Platform
 1. MuSE 1.0 supports both Linux system and MacOS.